Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Preliminaries

-The following result extends structural properties of matching that do not block each other from~\cite{faenza2018legal} to the roommate case.
-Given two matchings $M,M'$, $ab \in M\cup M'$ is called \emph{irregular} (\emph{for $M, M'$}) if both $a$ and $b$ strictly prefer $M$ to $M'$ or both strictly prefer $M'$ to $M$.
+The following result extends structural properties of matching that do not block each other (see, e.g.,~\cite{faenza2018legal}) to the roommate case.
+Given two matchings $M,M'$, edge $ab \in M\cup M'$ is called \emph{irregular} (\emph{for $M, M'$}) if both $a$ and $b$ strictly prefer $M$ to $M'$ or both strictly prefer $M'$ to $M$.
 See Appendix \ref{appendix_sym_diff} for a proof.

 \begin{lemma} Let $T$ be a roommate instance, and $M,M'\in \mathcal{M}$.
 Assume that $M$ does not block $M'$ and $M'$ does not block $M$.
-Then: \begin{enumerate} \item$G[M\triangle M']$ is a disjoint union of singletons and even cycles.
-Hence, a node is matched in $M$ if and only if it is matched in $M'$. \item No irregular edge for $M,M'$ exists. \end{enumerate} \end{lemma}
+Then: \begin{enumerate} \item $G[M\triangle M']$ is a disjoint union of singletons and even cycles.
+Hence, a node is matched in $M$ if and only if it is matched in $M'$. \item No edge from $M\cup M'$ is irregular for $M,M'$. \end{enumerate} \end{lemma}